Azure/KAN/docs/tutorial/Create-a-complex-AI-skill.md

     Models may be selected from the [Model Zoo](https://modelzoo.co/), customized from an existing Azure Custom Vision (ACV) project, or a developer’s own external model (Bring Your Own Model, BYOM).

-2.  **Transform** – Transforms and enriches the data; for instance it can filter classes to the one we want to implement for our scenario.
+2.  **Transform** – Transforms and enriches the data; for instance, it can filter classes to the one we want to implement for our scenario.

     A filter may also only forward inference results that meet confidence level estimates.